NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-don-t-understand.md

 name: Things I Don't Understand
 about: This is for adding issues that you don't understand
 title: ''
-labels: Things I don't know
+labels: What I don't know
 assignees: ''

 ---

-Description:<255 char description of what you don't understand.>
+I don't understand <fill in what you don't here>